Engine Error Messages

 Your script accessed an invalid memory area within the last frame.
 This can happen for instance when calling functions with wrong numbers or types of arguments, or writing past the end of an array.

-You called a DirectX function in the first frame before DirectX was initialized.
-Use wait(1) to wait for the second frame when a DirectX device is available.
+You called a DirectX function already before DirectX was initialized in the first frame.
+Use wait(1) to wait for the end of the first frame when a DirectX device is available.

-You've used game_load for loading a .sav file that was saved by a different game or script file.
-Variables or objects could have been overwritten, so better exit and re-start (after deleting the faulty .sav file).
+You've used game_load for loading a .sav file that was saved by a different game or script file; or engine objects (other than level entities) were created between saving and loading.
+Variables or objects could have been overwritten, so better exit and restart (after deleting the faulty .sav file).

 You've attempted to execute several game_load or level_load operations at the same time.
 Only one load operation is possible per frame cycle - the others won't be executed.